 A death inquest is a chance for closure, even when the cause of death remains unclear.
 For families, it is official recognition that something happened, and it is the attempt to understand that can make all the difference.
 Unfortunately, most migrant workers’ families have no way of engaging a death inquest from abroad, if they even know such a process exists.

-JWB had the opportunity to help one such family, and in the process, bring Hong Kong’s first overseas death inquest for a domestic worker.
+From 2019 to 2022, JWB had the opportunity to help one such family, and in the process, bring Hong Kong’s first overseas death inquest for a domestic worker.

 Leonita passed away suddenly in April 2017.
 She had just started working for the employer and her family five months earlier, in December 2016.
 Soon after, she complained to her employment agency of poor treatment, including long working hours, an overwhelming number of tasks, malnourishment, and even abuse.

-Leonita had then given her one-month’s notice in mid-March.
+Leonita had then given her one month’s notice in mid-March.
 Just three weeks later, she was found unconscious at the family’s home.
 She was taken to hospital and declared dead, with the subsequent autopsy and police investigation declaring her cause of death “unknown”.

 Leonita’s sister Imelda led the family’s quest for truth from the Philippines.
-She connected with Justice Without Borders in 2019, embarking on a three-year long journey to the launch of the inquest in 2021 and the hearing proper in 2022.
+She connected with Justice Without Borders in 2019, embarking on a three-year-long journey to the launch of the inquest in 2021 and the hearing proper in 2022.

-A seven-day series of hearings took the court through witnesses that included one of Leonita’s friends, medical examiners and the employment agency.
+A seven-day series of hearings took the court through witnesses that included one of Leonita’s friends, medical examiners, and the employment agency.
 Sadly, the employers had since left Hong Kong, immigrating abroad.
 Ultimately, the inquest jury ruled Leonita’s death to be from “natural causes”.
 Leonita was only 46.

 A death inquest gives juries a chance to review the process leading up to and following a worker’s death.
 While they could not determine Leonita’s cause of death, they highlighted the following points to address similar situations in the future for the government’s consideration: